William Lorenz: Background

 Lorenz was born in Brooklyn, New York in 1882, and received his M.D. from New York University School of Medicine in 1903.
 He took postgraduate training in neuropsychiatry at the Manhattan State Hospital in New York, and completed a fellowship in that discipline with Adolf Meyer in Illinois from 1908 to 1910.
-Lorenz joined the faculty in the department of neuropsychiatry at the University of Wisconsin Medical School in Madison, Wisconsin in 1910, and remained there for the rest of his career, except for a two-year leave of absence to serve in the military during World War I. He was a Professor of Neuropsychiatry and chief of the Wisconsin Psychiatric Institute in the late 1920s and 1930s.
+Lorenz joined the faculty in the department of neuropsychiatry at the University of Wisconsin Medical School in Madison, Wisconsin in 1910, and remained there for the rest of his career, except for a two-year leave of absence to serve in the military during World War I. He was a professor of Neuropsychiatry and chief of the Wisconsin Psychiatric Institute in the late 1920s and 1930s.
 Lorenz is credited, along with William Bleckwenn, with developing the technique of sodium amytal-mediated disinhibition ("narcosynthesis" or "narcoanalysis"), which allowed psychiatrists to probe the minds of psychotic patients for diagnostic information.
 Along with colleagues, he also developed a relatively effective treatment for neurosyphilis using an arsenic compound called tryparsamide.
 Lorenz collaborated with physiologists and pharmacologists on methods to break catatonic mutism; these studies, which were sporadically but dramatically successful, used dilute intravenous solutions of sodium cyanide and the inhalation of carbon dioxide.

 Personal life

 Lorenz and his first wife, Ada, had five sons: William F. Lorenz, Jr., Adrian, Thomas, Paul, and Joseph.
 Adrian Lorenz died as an infant in 1916, and his wife died in 1942.
 William Lorenz, Sr. remarried (to Marvel Lorenz) in 1946.
-He retired from active medical practice in 1952 and died in Madison, Wisconsin in February 1958.
+He retired from active medical practice in 1952 and died of heart disease in Madison, Wisconsin in February 1958.